danilojoncic/SQL-As-Mongo-App/README.md

 ## Design Patterns Used

-- **Singleton Design Pattern**: Singleton pattern is used to ensure that there is only one instance of the MongoDB database connection throughout the application's lifecycle.
+- **Singleton**: Singleton pattern is used to ensure that there is only one instance of the MongoDB database connection throughout the application's lifecycle.
 The `CustomMongoDatabase` class employs this pattern to provide a single point of access for connecting to the MongoDB server.

-- **Adapter Design Pattern**: The Adapter pattern is utilized to adapt and transform the SQL queries into MongoDB-compatible queries.
+- **Adapter**: The Adapter pattern is utilized to adapt and transform the SQL queries into MongoDB-compatible queries.
 The `AdapterMDB` class acts as the adapter, converting SQL objects into MongoDB objects through `.jsonify`.

-- **Singleton Design Pattern**: Composite is used for easier and logical representation of a query as an object made up of clauses where each clause has its own elements, this approach makes it possible for subqueries to be implemented and used.
+- **Composite**: Composite is used for easier and logical representation of a query as an object made up of clauses where each clause has its own elements, this approach makes it possible for subqueries to be implemented and used.